-Machinability Comparison Tool — Filter, Sort & Compare 32 Materials
+Machinability Comparison Tool - Filter, Sort & Compare 32 Local Rows

-Free machinability comparison tool with 32 materials across 9 families.
-Filter by family, toggle heat treated conditions, and sort by machinability %, SFM range, or name.
-Each entry includes machinability rating, recommended SFM, chip type, and tooling notes.
+Free machinability planning screen with 32 local material rows across 9 families.
+Filter by family, toggle heat treated rows, and sort by machinability %, SFM planning range, or name.
+Each entry includes a local rating, broad SFM row, chip type, and source-boundary tooling note.

 Decode any AISI/SAE steel grade

-Steel Grade Decoder →Calculate speeds and feeds from machinability data
+Steel Grade Decoder →Calculate source-aware starting speeds and feeds

 Chip Load Calculator →How It Works